Close Menu

 Shinobi: Art of Vengeance marks the triumphant return of a legendary saga that had been silent for too long.
 SEGA and Lizardcube have achieved what seemed almost impossible: bringing back the essence of Shinobi without falling into mere nostalgia, offering a game that works for both veterans and new generations.

 Comparing it to sagas like Ninja Gaiden is inevitable, but also unfair.
-While Ninja Gaiden always bet on more frantic gameplay and a high level of difficulty, Shinobi: Art of Vengeance offers a more balanced rhythm, with an emphasis on combat and strategy.
-They’re two distinct proposals that, in reality, complement each other.
+While Ninja Gaiden always bet on more frenetic gameplay and a high level of difficulty, Shinobi: Art of Vengeance offers a more balanced rhythm, with an emphasis on combat and strategy.
+They are two different proposals that, in reality, complement each other.

-Thanks to Cosmocover for providing us with the code to perform this analysis.
+Thanks to Cosmocover for providing us with the code to carry out this analysis.

 Banner